oVirt/ovirt-site/source/develop/release-management/features/storage/backupstoragedomain.html.md

 ## Phases for Implementation

 * Phase 1 (under review): Add dal layer with new field -
-  * introducing new field in table storage_domain_static
+  * introducing new field 'backup' in table storage_domain_static
   * Add field changes in fixtures.xml for dao tests
   * Test class added for dao test
 * Phase 2: Add command validations for configuring backup storage domain - [see restrictions]